Édmée Chandon: Career

 On 28 February 1912, Chandon was appointed aide astronome et attachée at the Paris Observatory, effective from 1 March, and the appointment made her the first professional female astronomer in France.
 L'Aurore declared the appointment a "new feminist victory".
+She was assigned to the time department in 1912, where she was responsible for setting the mean time clock and for telegraphic transmission.
 Chandon represented the Paris Observatory at the Fête du Soleil, organised by the Société astronomique de France, at the Eiffel Tower on 22 June 1914.
-In March 1930, Chandon defended her thesis "Research on the tides of the Red Sea and the Gulf of Suez", where she shows that the tides of the Red Sea and Gulf of Suez are examples of standing waves.
-She retired on 1 October 1941.
-(Note: On 11 October 1940, a law was introduced requiring women over the age of 50 to retire.)
-On 17 May 1943, the French Academy of Sciences proposed four candidates to the Minister of National Education for positions as titular astronomers of Paris Observatory, including Chandon.
+At this point, she was only permitted to work during the day, with her male colleagues undertaking night work.